Charukesh7884/Neural-Network-Regression-Model/README.md

 ## RESULT:

-Thus,the code was successfully executed  to develop a neural network regression model...
+Thus,the code was successfully executed  to develop a neural network regression model.